Normal Calcium Levels UK

 4. Nuts and Seeds: Almonds and chia seeds are exceptionally high.

-5. Fortified Foods: Many cereals, juices, and plant-based milk alternatives are fortified with Calcium.
+5. Fortified Foods: Many cereals, juices, and plant-based milk alternatives are fortified with calcium.

 Additionally, vitamin D is essential as it aids calcium absorption.
 Sun exposure and specific foods like egg yolks and fatty fish can help boost vitamin D levels.